cyber-dojo/versioner/README.md

 # cyberdojo/versioner docker image

 - A docker-containerized micro-service for [cyber-dojo](http://cyber-dojo.org).
-- Records a set of consistent commits.
+- Records a consistent set of images for all the cyber-dojo server's micro-services.
+- Used by the main [cyber-dojo](https://github.com/cyber-dojo/commander/blob/master/cyber-dojo) script

 For example:
 ```bash